Ranadheertirlangi/Newborn-Health-Prediction/README.md

 # Newborn-Health-Prediction
-AI-powered system that predicts the health status of newborn babies using machine learning models based on medical and demographic data.
+This project aims to develop an intelligent system that predicts the health condition of newborn babies based on medical and physiological parameters.
+The goal is to assist healthcare professionals in identifying potential health risks at an early stage and improve neonatal care outcomes.

 ### Objective
 To analyze newborn health data and identify factors influencing health outcomes.